osintbuddy/.github/profile/README.md

 >
 > **⚠️ Experimental Software (Alpha) ⚠️**
 >
 > OSINTBuddy is currently experimental software.
 We're not quite ready for action.
-We can't yet recommend using the project for anything serious.
+We can't *yet* recommend using the project for anything serious.

 ## What's OSINTBuddy?

 - **Visual Intelligence Made Simple**: Intuitive graph-based interface transforms complex data relationships into clear, interactive visualizations.
 - **Extensible Plugin Architecture**: Python-based plugin system allows custom entities to pull from any data source.
-- **Self-hosted**: Your data stays under your control with full privacy and security
+- **Self-hosted**: Your data can stay under your control with full privacy and security
-- **Cost-Effective**: Ditch the enterprise pricing, access advanced OSINT capabilities with free and open source software.
+- **Cost-Effective**: Ditch the enterprise pricing, access advanced OSINT capabilities with free open source software.

 ## Quick Start